 Vegan Prepping

 With the current world pandemic, the talk of prepping is everywhere.
-I was taking a walk with a friend a few days ago and we started talking about what food we should have on hand if quarantines are put in place.
-I realized that my family won’t have to rely on only pasta and canned foods for weeks on end since I already make most of my own vegan staples like butter, cheese, yogurt, and vegan meats from shelf-stable ingredients.
+I was taking a walk with a friend a few days ago, and we started talking about what food we should have on hand if quarantines are put in place.
+I realized that my family won’t have to rely solely on pasta and canned foods for weeks on end, since I already make most of my own vegan staples like butter, cheese, yogurt, and vegan meats from shelf-stable ingredients.

 Dairy items